in ,

 orlistat side effects

-Common Side effects of Orlistat (Xenical) [Ref]
+Common Side Effects of Orlistat (Xenical) [Ref]

 A high number of patients also develop excessive gases, flatulence, and discharge flatus.
 Patients may not be able to hold stools and have an excessive urge to defecate.
 On the extremes, patients may develop fecal incontinence.